pagopa/selfcare-institution/apps/institution-mail-migration/README.md

 3. check_mail_notification_institutions.py: verify that the MailNotification collection is consistent with the Institution collection after the migration process:
     - Check that the digitalAddress is the one present in Institution
     - Check that every productId in state ACTIVE or SUSPENDED for each Institution is present in the productIds field of the respective MailNotification document

+Before launching any script remember to export the `MONGO_HOST` environment variable with the connection string of the target mongo database